(n.) an artwork that looks nice from a distance, but unpleasant or poor-quality up close

 The fact that a Flanders-piece is a painting that only looks impressive from a distance cropped up on the HH feed this week—as did a few questions asking where such a peculiar phrase comes from (as well as a few theories of your own).

-It’s a superb idea, but sadly no—this has nothing to do with the fact that Hans Holbein’s portrait of Anne of Cleves reportedly made her appear much more beautiful than she really was (and led to her being nicknamed “The Flanders Mare”).
+It’s a nice idea, but no—this has nothing to do with the fact that Hans Holbein’s portrait of Anne of Cleves reportedly made her appear much more beautiful than she really was (and led to her being nicknamed “The Flanders Mare”).
 Nor, for that matter, has this got anything to do with the imprecise works of Impressionist painters (despite what you might have learned from Clueless).
 In fact, it’s all a lot more straightforward—and a lot more insulting—than all that.

 Because Britain spent a considerable portion of the seventeenth and eighteenth centuries at near-constant war with the Netherlands, at the time, describing anything as Dutch, Flemish or Flanders was a sure sign that it was of poor quality.